rldutch1/notes/docs/mount.md

 - sudo lshw -short -C disk
 - sudo udisksctl info -b /dev/??

-### Mounting and Unmounting a LUKS Encrypted USB Volume
 #### 01. USB drive has not been inserted (plugged in) yet.

 To see volumes type: